When you shop around for car insurance online (and you should be every six months), you’ll be faced with a lot of dropdown menus.

 Under UBI you pay a flat rate per month ($30 – $50) plus a few cents per mile you drive.
 The structure of drive less, pay less, is designed to attract folks who drive fewer than 10k miles per year.

 If the pandemic has you homebound and you can’t imagine driving more than 5,000 miles next year, UBI might be the right choice.

 Classic car insurance only applies to cars that are:

 - Have a higher market value than their actual cash value.

 You might want to apply for classic car insurance if you, for example, drive an old muscle car with lots of valuable mods and parts you’d like to protect, or an old exotic car that’s worth tens of thousands more than insurance companies think.

 If your car is not “classic” and is just old, definitely skip this type of insurance.
 It’s better to have your insurance company think your car is worth less so your premiums for comprehensive and collision stay low.

 If you’re concerned that you can’t afford the coverage that you need, rather than go underinsured, find clever ways to pay less for more coverage.
-The best place to start is Gabi.

 Finding the “goldilocks” amount of car insurance coverage isn’t just about saving cash; it’s about peace of mind.
 Since the pandemic began, roads have become emptier but twice as dangerous.